+Edging a lawn is the finishing touch to a neat, clipped lawn.
 Use a pair of long-handled shears to define the edge of your lawn, and stop the grass growing into borders.
 It instantly neatens your garden, creating a very satisfying finish.
 Where the lawn has grown into the border, use a spade or half-moon edger to reshape it and create a shallow ‘moat’ or install permanent edging that the grass can’t cross.

-Fill bare patches
+Fill bare lawn patches

 To replace the bare patch, cut out a square or rectangle around the area and, using a hand trowel, dig up the soil in the rectangle to whatever depth of soil your new turf strip is.
 Gently lay the turf, cut to fit, over the patch.
 Firm it down so that there are no gaps and your new turf is no higher or lower than your existing lawn.